ms/buildtogether.tech/src/fairness.md

 In the last few years, though, we have all seen first-hand just how much harm software can do to everyone.
-A decade ago, Facebook discovered that angry people are more likely to engage with the platform, resulting in higher ad revenue for the company <cite>Hao2021</cite>.
-Since disinformation and radicalization were profitable, the company did everything it could to deflect criticism and avoid responsibility, even as they fueled the rise of violent nationalism and a campaign of mass murder <cite>Rajagopalan2018</cite>.
+A decade ago, Facebook discovered that angry people are more likely to engage with the platform, resulting in higher ad revenue for the company [% b Hao2021 %].
+Since disinformation and radicalization were profitable, the company did everything it could to deflect criticism and avoid responsibility, even as they fueled the rise of violent nationalism and a campaign of mass murder [% b Rajagopalan2018 %].
 By the time COVID-19 began to spread, it and other tech companies had trained people all over the world believe in conspiracy theories rather than medicine, with fatal consequences.